Varazslav/Automata/README.md

 # Automata
-Just a try in making a visual Automata Language editor
+Just a test in making a visual Automata Language editor

 Legend
 ------